 If this Deed is executed in separate parts by the parties the parts so executed constitute a single original.

-sUBMISSIONS and applications TO THE coUNCIL
+SUBMISSIONS AND APPLICATIONS TO THE COUNCIL

 All submissions and applications to the Council and/or the County Council for the Council and/or the County Council’s (as appropriate) approval of documents specifications drawings plans and schemes and all submissions to the Council and/or the County Council of other documents required pursuant to the provisions of this Deed including notifications shall be submitted by the Owners to the Council and/or the County Council (as appropriate) via the Owners’ Agent and i) no such applications and submissions for the approval of documents specifications drawings plans and schemes by the Council and/or the County Council (as appropriate) shall be considered by the Council and/or the County Council (as appropriate) to be valid submissions or applications for the purposes of satisfying the provisions covenants and restrictions of this Deed unless they are submitted by the Owners to the Council and/or the County Council (as appropriate) via the Owners’ Agent and ii) no other documents submitted to the Council and/or the County Council pursuant to the provisions of this Deed including notifications shall be considered by the Council and/or the County Council to be valid documents/notifications for the purposes of satisfying the requirements of the provisions covenants and restrictions of this Deed unless they are submitted by the Owners to the Council and/or the County Council (as appropriate) via the Owners’ Agent.